alpha-strike-space/Websocket-Webhook-Relay/README.md

 go mod tidy
 ```

-> Optionally, check if the project requires configuration (e.g., WEBHOOK_URL).
+> Check if the project requires configuration (e.g., WEBHOOK_URL).
 Review the README or source code for details.

 ---